vinctcent-zz/BelajarBackEnd/README.md

 Generic Personal Schedule System
 --> As a learning material
---> should be future proof and generic enought to be used on planned e-course system
+--> should be future proof and generic enough to be used on planned e-course system

 Spesifikasi :
 -Berupa REST API